Courseiva

 Why this answer

-Scheduled saved searches run under the context of the search user (owner) and the app where the saved search is defined.
-If the macro uses a lookup that is not accessible in that app context (e.g., the lookup is defined in a different app and not shared), the macro will fail at schedule time even though the macro itself is global.
-Option C is correct.
+Scheduled saved searches run under the context of the app where the saved search is defined.
+Even though the macro itself is shared globally, any commands or lookups used within the macro must be accessible in that app context.
+If the lookup used in the macro is defined in a different app and not shared to the saved search's app, the macro will fail at schedule time while working in ad-hoc searches where the user has access to the lookup.

 Multi-Selecthard